A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Methods

 \subsubsection{Bayesian Deep Learning}

-Typical deep neural networks are learned as deterministic functions which fail to capture inherent uncertainty in model parameters (epistemic) and data (aleatoric).
-However, quantifying these uncertainties are critical for decision making in applications from autonomous driving to the physical sciences.
-Several approaches based in Bayesian probability theory have been applied for uncertainty quantification (UQ) in neural networks.
-Bayesian neural networks (BNN) are a well-defined approach to capturing these uncertainties that aims to learn probability distributions over the functional parameters, such as the neural network weights and biases.
-However, performing inference on the full posterior distribution is intractable for networks with more than 2 hidden layers.
-This has led to the development of more efficient approximations of Bayesian inference.
+Typical deep neural networks are learned as deterministic functions which fail to capture uncertainty in model parameters and data.
+The need to quantify these uncertainties has motivated development of approaches combining Bayesian probability theory and neural networks.
+Bayesian neural networks learn probability distributions over the network parameters, where training data is used to transform the prior probability distributions into posterior distributions.
+Approximations of Bayesian inference have been postulated to extract information about both epistemic uncertainty (due to randomness) and aleatory uncertainty (due to incomplete systemic knowledge) from deep learning (DL) models \cite{kendall2017uncertainties}.

-Bayesian Deep Learning has been shown to be an effective approach to modeling uncertainty in BNNs by defining a variational (factorized) approximation, $q_{\theta}(\mathbf{W}) = \prod_{l=1}^L q_{\theta}(\mathbf{w}_l)$, of the true posterior distribution, $p(\mathbf{W})$, for variational parameters $\theta$ and $\mathbf{W} = \{\mathbf{w}_l\}_{l=1}^L$ \cite{gal2016dropout}.
-Dropout, the process of randomly removing nodes from deep neural networks \cite{srivastava2014dropout}, is applied before each layer, $l$, in the model to approximate $q(\mathbf{w}_l)$.
-This approach can be thought of as "thinning" the network.
-The optimization objective for this variational interpretation of a BNN, $f$, can be written as follows \cite{gal2017concrete}: